janosgyerik/articles/hacking-contest-lessons/level1.md

     -rwsr-xr-x  1 level01  level01  7352 Mar  9 19:08 level01
     -rw-rw-r--  1 level01  level01   152 Mar  9 19:08 level01.c

-Anything unusual here?
-The user permission of the file `level01` looks pretty unusual: `rws`.
+Notice the user permission `rws` on the file `level01`.
-What's that?

-Normally the 3rd letter in the permission bits is either `x` or `-`, indicating whether the file is executable or not.
-Here we have `s`,
-which indicates the *setuid* bit is set.
+The setuid bit is set,
-Normal programs are executed as the current user.
-In contrast,
+so when we run this program,
-programs with the setuid bit set are executed as the owner of the file.
+it will have the access permissions of `level01`, the owner of the file, instead of our current user.
-So,
-even though we are logged in as user `level00` now, when we execute this program it will run as `level01`, and enjoy the same access privileges as that user, instead of `level00`.
-Maybe this can be useful for something.

-Let's run it and see what it does:
+Let's run it to see what it does:
 ```
 level00@box:~$ /levels/level01/level01
 Current time: Tue Sep  3 23:55:54 UTC 2013
 ```

-Ok that's not very interesting.
-It looks like it just prints the date, that's it.
+It simply prints the current date and time.

-The relevant part of the source code seems to be this:
+Let's see how this is implemented in the source code:
 ```
 printf("Current time: ");
 fflush(stdout);